Consult French government recommendations to learn more about travel and health measures in place.

 The Ministry of Overseas Territories encourages people wishing to travel to an overseas territory to find out in advance about the restrictions in place on the website of the prefecture or the high commission.

 On 9 June, travel between France and foreign countries was reopened according to the varying situation in each country and travellers' vaccination status.
 A classification of countries has been defined by the health data and can be changed at any time.
-The country lists can be found on the government website .
+The country lists can be found on the government website (External link) .

 From 17 July, all fully vaccinated travellers from countries classified as green, amber or red have been permitted to enter France without restrictions.